herowio/herow-sdk-android/README.md

 `GlobalLogger.shared.stopDebug()`

-If you want to save this logs locally or on remote storage system, you can by implementing this interface: **ILogger** and register it on the GlobalLogger.
+If you want to save these logs locally or on remote storage system, you can by implementing this interface: **ILogger** and register it on the GlobalLogger.
 In this exemple HerowLogger is a class which implements the ILogger interface:

 `GlobalLogger.shared.registerLogger(HerowLogger())`